-The TAF board is a time series display of forecasted weather conditions from the latest issued TAF.
+The TAF board is a time series display of weather conditions.
 There are two formats for the board: condensed and expanded.
-The coloring criteria uses the TAF impacts catalog which sets criteria for each airport.

 The condensed view lists any number of stations along the vertical axist and time along the horizontal axis (See Fig 1).
 The first column is the latest observation.
-Each box (hourly forecasts from TAF) is color coded based on the level of the impact.
-White represents no impact, yellow slight impact, orange moderate impact and red high impact.
+Each box (hourly forecasts from TAF) is color coded based on the level of the hazard.
+Green represents no hazard, yellow minimal hazard, red significant hazard and purple major hazard.
 The letters in the box represent the cause of the hazard.
 They are as follows:

 The cutoffs for each color are shown in Fig. 2.
 The default criteria use the flight category cutoffs

-In addition, for airports with runway information, cross and head wind values may also be displayed (See rwywind URL option below and Fig. 6).
+In addition, for airports with runway information, cross and head wind values are also displayed.
 These are available for each runway set for that airport.
 If an airport has three parallel runways, only one is shown.
 The runway is shown as RXX/XX with the primary and reciprocal headings.
 The wind data is computed based on actual runway direction relative to due north.
-No magnetic deviations are taken into account that this point.

 Here is a list of the URL options: